koddas/selenium-with-jest-on-codegrade/README.md

 ## Running Selenium with Jest

+This first part describes how to set up Selenium with Jest on your local machine for testing and test development purposes.
+This should work equally well on Linux and macOS.
+Will it work on Windows?
+Maybe, probably.

 ### Setting up the test environment

 This is dead simple.
 Run the npm installer and everything you need will be installed.